zkLinkProtocol/zklink-contracts/docs/ZkLink contract architecture.md

 ## Core

-ZkLink consists of two core modules：
+ZkLink consists of three core modules：

 * ZkLink：User deposit and withdraw in L1，blocks commit and verify from L2.
 * Earn：Stake funds of ZkLink to get returns without security.
+* Oracle:  Report the consistency of all crts(cross chain Zero-knowledge aggregation verification)

 ![image-20211128200745367](./contracts-structure.png)